Ac3CJ/FPGA-CPU-And-Pong-Game/README.md

 6. System integration and timing validation

 **Tools used:**
-- Vivado / Quartus
+- Quartus Prime
-- ModelSim / GTKWave
-- Verilog HDL
+- SystemVerilog
-- Custom assembler script (optional)

 ---